How to Buy Bitcoins in Nigeria

 CEX.IO

-CEX.IO is a London based exchange that allows you to purchase Bitcoins with a credit card, debit card or wire transfer.
-Other advantages of CEX.IO include the ease of use and quick customer support.
+CEX.IO is a London-based exchange that allows you to purchase Bitcoin with a credit card, debit card, or wire transfer.
+Other advantages of CEX.IO include ease of use and quick customer support.
 However, fees charged for credit and debit card purchases are quite high.

 Luno

-Luno operates in many countries including Nigeria.
+Luno operates in many countries, including Nigeria.
 Originally founded as BitX, it was renamed in 2017.
-It has relatively low fees while deposits are free of charge.
+It has relatively low fees.
+To deposit NGN, there is a 2% fee, with a maximum of ₦2,000.00.

-Unfortunately, there aren’t many payment methods available with bank transfer being the main option.
-Luno also offers a Bitcoin wallet which is available for web, Android and iOS.
+Unfortunately, there aren’t many payment methods available, with voucher deposit being the main option in Nigeria.
+Luno also offers a Bitcoin wallet, which is available for the web, Android, and iOS.

 You can read my complete Luno review here.